sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 So in short, using tidy data in `tidyverse` is always recommended; we'll always use tidy data in this series when creating visual objects, and also sometimes when performing transformations.

 ### 8.1 Generating tidy data
-`tidy` has a ton of functions; we'll not be using all of them, of course.
+`tidyr` has a ton of functions; we'll not be using all of them, of course.
 In this series, we'll mostly be using the following:
 - `pivot_longer`: Transform from wide to long.
 - `pivot_wider`: Transform from long to wide.